GENERAL RULES AND LICENSING

 (6) The peer review committee shall consider all information submitted to it by the Board.
 The committee shall also consider any written and/or oral comments made by the chiropractic physician being reviewed, the involved patient, or other witnesses.
 The committee shall meet, complete the review, and submit a written report to the Board.
 This report should be adopted by a majority of the committee members at the Peer Review Committee meeting, or by circulating draft reports to the members for their written approval.
 The report shall include a brief statement of the facts of the case, any violation of rules or statutes pertaining to the practice of chiropractic and/or any deviation from accepted standards, along with any additional comments which might assist the Board in taking appropriate action.

 (7) The members of the Peer Review Committee shall be paid mileage and per diem at the state rate while performing official functions.

 Stats.
 Implemented: ORS 684.185

 Hist.: 2CE 1-1980, f.
 1-16-80, ef.
 2-1-80; CE 1-1988, f. & cert. ef.
 5-17-88; CE 1-1991, f. & cert. ef.
 10-21-91; CE 4-1997, f. & cert. ef.
 11-3-97; BCE 2-2003, f. & cert. ef.
 12-11-03; BCE 1-2017, f. & cert. ef.
 1-6-17

-(1) The license period for Chiropractic Assistants begins on August 1 and ends on July 31.
+(1) The certification period for Chiropractic Assistants begins on August 1 and ends on July 31.
 A 30 day grace period will follow whereupon the Chiropractic Assistant may continue to practice.
 Any Chiropractic Assistant who has not renewed by September 1 must cease practice.